a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 ## Atomic operations

 - `AtomicInteger` - AtomicInteger  provides you with int value that is updated atomically,
-- `AtomicLong` - AtomicInteger  provides you with long value that is updated atomically, and
+- `AtomicLong` - AtomicLong  provides you with long value that is updated atomically, and
-- `AtomicBoolean` - AtomicInteger  provides you with boolean value that is updated atomically.
+- `AtomicBoolean` - AtomicBoolean  provides you with boolean value that is updated atomically.

 ---